danodic/teaching-and-learning/course_design.md

 ## Integrated Design
 Another way of approaching learning, in which there has to be an integration between activities, discussion and critical thinking.
 As a teacher, you provide incentives for your class to think and discuss, and activities/assessment are an outcome of this discussion/thinking process.

 Outra forma de abordar o aprendizado, em que deve haver uma integração entre atividades, discussão e pensamento crítico.
 Como professor, você dá incentivos para sua turma pensar e discutir, e as atividades/avaliações são uma saída deste processo de discussão/pensamento.

+# Think about how the course will happen